elsevierlabs-os/cpld-viewer/README.md

 ## Installation

-Download a `*.vsix` package from the releases page for this repository and run the `"Install from VSIX..."` command in VSCode.
+Install the package directly from the VSCode Marketplace, or download a `*.vsix` package from the releases page for this repository and run the `"Install from VSIX..."` command in VSCode.

 The `CPLD Viewer` command will appear in your command pallette (`Cmd-Shift-P` or `Ctrl-Shift-P`) whenever an HTML file is opened in your editor.
 The CPLD viewer will appear in a new pane next to your open document.